 If you use the tracker it provides a summary at the end of how much you will either owe or be refunded.
 Here is an example populated from entering random data:

 Be careful with this new Form W-4.
 This form is prepared to adjust your withholdings for the remainder of the current year.
-You will likely want different withholdings for the full 2021 year so you will most likely need to prepare a new form in January.
+You will likely want different withholdings for the full 2026 year so you will most likely need to prepare a new form in January.

 If your tax situation is not straight-forward you may want to have your accountant do a more thorough tax planning scenario for you.
-We are always happy to connect and do tax planning to get an idea of how your taxes will look in April and help to adjust your withholdings or estimates while you still have time to make changes.
+We are always happy to connect and do tax planning to get an idea of how your taxes will look next April and help to adjust your withholdings or estimates while you still have time to make changes.

 Did you like our post?
 Follow our page on LinkedIn to stay up to date on all of our blog posts.

 Be careful with this new Form W-4.
 This form is prepared to adjust your withholdings for the remainder of the current year.
-You will likely want different withholdings for the full 2021 year so you will most likely need to prepare a new form in January.
+You will likely want different withholdings for the full 2026 year so you will most likely need to prepare a new form in January.

 If your tax situation is not straight-forward you may want to have your accountant do a more thorough tax planning scenario for you.
-We are always happy to connect and do tax planning to get an idea of how your taxes will look in April and help to adjust your withholdings or estimates while you still have time to make changes.
+We are always happy to connect and do tax planning to get an idea of how your taxes will look next April and help to adjust your withholdings or estimates while you still have time to make changes.

 Did you like our post?
 Follow our page on LinkedIn to stay up to date on all of our blog posts.